 Dr. Elizabeth Cataldi

 Libby served as Head of The Calverton School from 1987 to 2004.
 Her first involvement at Calverton was as a reading and writing coach, and she brought the “Writing and Thinking” project to Calverton.
 Before long, Calverton became a demonstration school for the State of Maryland and received recognition for the program both nationally and internationally.
 During Libby’s tenure as Head of School, she worked with the Board of Trustees to develop a master plan for Calverton, oversaw the acquisition of the “Hundred Acre Wood” and marsh properties, started the Annual Giving campaign, facilitated a successful capital campaign to build the Bowen-Thomas Science and Art Center, and many other initiatives.
-Libby has spent the last few years writing her book, Stay Close, which was published in 2009.
+An accomplished writer herself, Libby authored Stay Close, which was published in 2009.

 2010 HALL OF FAME INDUCTEES